Endor-Solutions-Architecture/mark_unresolved_notifications_as_resolved/README.md

 ## Mark all unresolved notification as resolved
 This script will mark all unresolved notification as resolved in the namespace provided in the .env file.
-Note: This does not include notification of child namespaces.
+Note: This does not include notifications of child namespaces.

 ## SETUP